 If a character can be represented by multiple Code Point Sequences, each Code Point Sequence must be separately justified to be included.

-A Code Point Sequence can only be included if there is no pre-composed alternative available unless there is specific evidence that a language eligible for inclusion under Criterion 1 makes alternate use of such a sequence.
+A Code Point Sequence can only be included if there is no pre-composed alternative available, unless there is specific evidence that a language eligible for inclusion under Criterion 1 makes alternate use of such a sequence.

 If the Code Point in question is a Modifier letter (Lm), then it can only be included together with its context.
 That is a sequence of Lm plus Ll or Lo (or the other way around), unless there is strong evidence that the Lm can be used in any context, or that such a sequence or order cannot be defined.